discocompute/examples/README.md

 2. SDK - it contains the functions related to SDK.

-3. Web UI - contains
+3. Web UI - contains sample codes that run on the Web UI.

+4. Docker - contains build scripts for docker images

 ## Available Samples